 These plants are drought-tolerant and fungus prone, so dry conditions are far more favourable than wet.
 Only water once every week or so, and if a very rainy season, omit completely.
 In the winter months, avoid watering altogether.

 Overfeeding can lead to more problems than you want, so feeding really shouldn’t be a priority.
-It’s always a good idea to boost your soil before planting with a good, slow-release fertilizer.
+It’s always a good idea to boost your soil before planting with a good, slow-release fertiliser.
 If you notice your leaves are starting to wilt, stop feeding.

 Pruning is only needed to maintain growth and curb the spread of any major fungal infections.
 It’s always a good idea to prune back any damaged leaves or spent flowers once the blooming season is over.